botpress/botpress/integrations/stripe/hub.md

-# Botpress Stripe Integration

-This integration allows you to connect your Botpress chatbot with Stripe, a popular online payment platform that facilitates transactions between businesses and their customers.
+Connect your Botpress chatbot with Stripe, a popular online payment platform that facilitates transactions between businesses and their customers.
 Stripe allows you to manage payments, subscriptions, invoices, and more.

-## Setup
+## Setup and Configuration

 To set up the integration, you will need to provide your Stripe `apiKey`.
 This key can be obtained from the Stripe Dashboard.
 Once the integration is set up, you can use the built-in actions to manage your Stripe data.